jzheng37/Internship/README.md

 mysql_helper: Contains the helper class that connects the database to python to allow direct manipulation of database on python.

 scraper: Contains the BaiduTrendScraper that can obtain the top 10 searchs on Baidu and store them in a database.
 Need mysql_helper to work

+## Week 3
+doubanScraper: automatically scraps the top 100 films from douban.com with basic info such as rating and vote count into a database that allows further visualization if needed.